 Modern alpine ski bindings consist of toe and heel pieces that are attached to the top of the ski.
 The toe and heel pieces may be screwed directly into the ski or onto a plate which is mounted to the ski.
 Many rental skis also use rail system bindings, in which the toe and heel pieces slide on a track that is mounted to the ski.
 This allows ski rental shops to quickly and easily adjust the bindings to different boot sizes.

 There is adjustability incorporated into modern bindings, which allows for appropriate adjustment based on each skier’s size, age, and ability level.
-Early in my career, there was a lack of education, standardization, and testing of bindings, which contributed to the cause of countless injuries, including a few of my own.
+In the past, there was a lack of education, standardization, and testing of bindings, which contributed to the cause of countless injuries, including a few of my own.
 The standardization of equipment and settings, along with automated machine validation, has done much to improve binding performance and reduce the prevalence of injury.

 Most bindings are designed to release the boot sideways at the toe in response to a large twisting force, and upwards at the heel if there is a large forward force on the boot.
 The heel piece of some bindings can also move sideways as the boot is released.
 In addition, the heel piece of modern alpine ski bindings is designed to move forward along the heel track when the ski bends to ensure that an adequate amount of forward pressure is always applied to the ski boot to retain it while skiing.